Ultra high order cumulants and quantitative CLT for polynomials in Random Matrices: Introduction

 for all $x\geq 0$.
-If $C_1'$ is additionally assumed, the parameter $3M$ can be improved to $M$ in the above formula. \end{theorem}
+If $\mathbf{C}_1'$ is additionally assumed, the parameter $3M$ can be improved to $M$ in the above formula. \end{theorem}

-\begin{remark} It is known that the cumulant bounds generally do not provide optimal Berry-Esseen bounds, even if the cumulant bounds themselves are optimal; see \cite{DJ} for instance.
+\begin{remark} We notice that the Berry-Esseen bound can also be viewed as a simple consequence of the CLT with Cram\'{e}r correction.
+But we also single it out as it is a widely used distance for quantitative CLT.
+It is known that the cumulant bounds generally do not provide optimal Berry-Esseen bounds, even if the cumulant bounds themselves are optimal; see \cite{DJ} for instance.
 However, it is noteworthy that such Berry-Esseen bounds have only been obtained for a single random matrix model in the previous literature.
 Furthermore, the true power of the cumulant bounds can be seen in the CLTs with Cram\'{e}r corrections and the concentration inequalities, which not only capture the Gaussian nature in the small deviation regime, but also the tail of the LES in the moderate and large deviation regimes.
-Such quantitative characterization of the law of $\mathbf{X}$ is not available from a Berry-Esseen type bound.
+Such quantitative characterization of the law of $\mathfrak{X}$ is not available from a Berry-Esseen type bound.